Salisbury in Essex County, Massachusetts — The American Northeast (New England)

 Additional keywords. salisbury setter, robert pike, salisbury MA

 Credits.
 This page was last revised on July 17, 2016.
-This page originally submitted on July 21, 2014, by David Remington of Rockport, Massachusetts.
-This page has been viewed 342 times since then and 26 times this year.
+It was originally submitted on July 21, 2014, by David Remington of Rockport, Massachusetts.
+This page has been viewed 359 times since then.
 Last updated on July 22, 2014, by Keith S Smith of West Chester, Pennsylvania.
 Photo 1. submitted on July 21, 2014, by David Remington of Rockport, Massachusetts. • Bill Pfingsten was the editor who published this page.